-I am currently reading 1 Samuel and the story of David’s flight away from Saul, his king who was trying to kill him.
+I am currently reading 1 Samuel about the story of David’s flight away from Saul, his king, who was also trying to kill him.

 After reading this, my heart hurt for David.
 I’ve read this before, but now I see it in a different perspective.

 I am amazed at how emotionally strong David was in the story.